 Unique to the SS was the use of an upper body side panel with silver anodized insert with a machined swirl pattern.
 The rear cove also used these silver anodized inserts to highlight the outline.
 Special wheel covers were also provided as standard.

 Power comes from the original 327 cubic inch Turbo-Fire V8 engine producing 250 horsepower.
-This is paired with a 4-speed manual transmission with the combination coming in at an extra $440.
-The 327 upgrade would have cost around $203 but this came with a 4-speed manual which was an additional $237!
+This is paired with a Powerglide automatic transmission with the combination coming in at an extra $402.
+The 327 upgrade would have cost around $203 and Powerglide costing an additional $199 over the standard 3-speed manual transmission.

 Chevrolet built 185,325 Impala Super Sport models for the 1964 model year.
 This figure contains a mix of the 2-door hardtop and convertible.
 A realistic estimate is about 90% of those cars were the hardtop which had a base price of $2,839 and came with a 140 horsepower, 230 cubic inch six cylinder engine.